kelly-sovacool/tiger_salamander_project/README.md

 # Tiger Salamander project
-Various scripts and small programs for the Tiger Salamander project in the Weisrock Lab.
+Haplotype pipeline for the Tiger Salamander project in the Weisrock Lab.
+Various scripts and small programs (most of them now obsolete) are now in scripts/.